List of Most Frequently asked SAP BO Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Based on my experience I have created a hand picked SAP BO Interview Question Answers.
+Based on my experience I have created a hand-picked SAP BO Interview Question Answers.
 I have touched all the main key points of SAP business objects.
-By going through this articles you will not only learn the SAP BO interview questions but also learn the core concepts of SAP business objects.
+By going through these articles you will not only learn the SAP BO interview questions but also learn the core concepts of SAP business objects.

-SAP Business Objects is a business intelligence tool that provides the combination of analysis, reporting and querying intended to find instant answers to the business related questions and help management improve their decision-making process.
+Answer: SAP Business Objects is a business intelligence tool that provides the combination of analysis, reporting and querying intended to find instant answers to the business-related questions and help management improve their decision-making process.

 Q #2) Throw some light on your experience in SAP BO with respect to your project work.

-I worked for a US based health-care distributor who delivers pharmaceuticals to various retails and institutional providers across North America.
-Depending upon the sales made, the company offers different kinds of rebates to its customers.
+Answer: I worked for a US-based health-care distributor who delivers pharmaceuticals to various retails and institutional providers across North America.
+Depending on the sales made, the company offers different kinds of rebates to its customers.

 Broadly speaking, the aim of our project was to build a rebate calculation application for the company through which we can calculate rebates accurately and present real-time state of the system to the business so that losses incurred on inaccurate rebate calculation are minimized and decision making can be improved by viewing more realistic reports.